dgatf/msrc/README.md

 - I2C sensors
 - Analog sensors

 All sensors are optional.
-Make the circuit with the desired sensors and enable them through the configuration through with a lua script
+Make the circuit with the desired sensors and enable them through the configuration with a lua script

 ## 1. Sensors